 The U.S. company will pay the H-1B holder a wage that is equal to the wage paid to similarly qualified workers or, if greater, the standard wage paid for the position in the corresponding geographical location.

 The employer will provide working conditions that will not adversely affect existing, similarly employed workers.
 There must be no strike or lockout at the time of the application and a notice of the application with the DOL must be provided to the union representative (if applicable) or posted at the business location.

 When the LCA is approved, the Department of Labor (DOL) will return a certified copy to the H1B sponsoring company.

-2️⃣ Employer files Petition for Nonimmigrant Worker (Form I-129) to U.S. Customer and Immigration Services (USCIS)
+2️⃣ Employer files Petition for Nonimmigrant Worker (Form I-129) to U.S. Citizenship and Immigration Services (USCIS)

 Form I-129 (PDF), the Petition for a Nonimmigrant Worker, must be completed by the employer and submitted to the proper USCIS Service Center.
 The employer must also submit a DOL-certified Labor Condition Application (explained above) with this form.
 To be accepted, the application must be accompanied by all of the required fees, documents and information, education and experience evaluation and related documents, training certificates, professional memberships, resume, employment agreement and letter of support.

 Processing times vary depending upon service center and the visa.
 It could take a few months.
 If the H1B employer can demonstrate that there is a substantial need for the employee, USCIS may approve the petition sooner.
 Employment cannot begin, however, until USCIS has issued the appropriate visa.